 ๐Ÿ“ Bangkok Airport - Bangkok (35 km): 45 min

-After a day of touring in this vibrant metropolis, a relaxing evening beckons with a drive through Bangkok’s old quarters that delivers sights of an illuminated Grand Palace, the Royal Ground, temples and the lit-up Ratchadamnoen Avenue.
-As dinner time approaches, drop by Krua Apsorn Restaurant for an appetizer known as “Somtam”, a light papaya salad.
-If you’re feeling adventurous, try the version with raw crab!
+After a day of touring this vibrant metropolis, a relaxing evening awaits with a drive through Bangkok’s old quarters, offering sights of the illuminated Grand Palace, the Royal Grounds, temples, and the lit-up Ratchadamnoen Avenue.

-Overnight in Bangkok.
+Overnight in Bangkok

 Inclusions: